DanielPollithy/danielpollithy.github.io/_posts/2018-03-26-svm-compared-to-decision-tree.md

 The data set contains one row for every work day.
 The row contains every necessary information in German:
 "Donnerstag, 8.
 Juni (9:00 - 18:00) -> 8h (1h Mittag): Shop system"

 So I wrote a function which generates every weekday, day and year for a given time frame `get_dates_table(start_date, end_date)` and two functions that can generate the training data and the test data.
 The test data generates two years and the training data one year.
-The design matrix of each of them looks like this:
+The design matrix of each of them looks like this (where label is a boolean stating whether I went to work on that day):

 <center>